 As a young girl raised in rural Ohio, I grew up observing religion and politics creating vast division and arguments among otherwise loving and united groups of people.

-As a young woman now living in a modern city, I don't find it all that surprising that I long to teach and write about spirituality and the WILD idea of having simple conversations about belief systems that some people FREAK OUT about when discussed.
+As a young woman now living in a modern city, I don't find it all that surprising that I long to teach and write about spirituality and the WILD idea of having simple conversations about belief systems that some people freak out and shut down about when discussed.

 When I first moved to Columbus, I was surrounded by pre-med students and scientists.
-Many of them were scholars and honor students and, not surprisingly, secular.
+Many of them were scholars, biologists, and chemists, and not so surprisingly, on the secular side of life.

 Several friends insisted I read the book The God Delusion by Richard Dawkins and I did.

-It is a book I have recommended again and again and again to anyone remotely interested in science, spirituality, or the world around us.
+It is a book I have recommended again and again and again (and again and again) to anyone remotely interested in science, spirituality, or the world around us.

-It seems to me that those with the most insecurity about their beliefs cling to them the tightest.
+In simply hearing out ideas that differ from our own, it seems that people with the most insecurity about their beliefs cling to them the tightest.

-When people start to see cracks in their own logic or incongruent ideals, they seem to clasp to their views even tighter, desperately protecting what they long to be true.
+When people start to see cracks in their own logic, they seem to clasp to their views even tighter, desperately protecting what they long to be true.

 In my opinion, it is about a billion times more respectable to listen to the truths of others and compare and contrast these findings to your own beliefs—facing alternative viewpoints with openness and a willingness to question.